Convoy/media-category-library/readme.txt

 * Edit or delete media categories
 * View files associated to categories in a separate submenu page of Media called Media Category Library
 * Change the upload date of files in the Media Category Library
+* In Media Category Library, view a list of Pages that have the file included in the content.
 * Display lists of files by categories using a shortcode: [mediacat cats="Documents,Images"]
 * Front end search form with customizable rewrite url (default is /mediacat-library/ but this can be changed in settings)
 * Display front end search form by shortcode: [mediacatform]